aafianaz2027/ravenverse/README.md

-# ravenverse
-just a bit about me
+just a bit about me but in a gen-z way